MKorostoff/incarceration-in-real-numbers/METHODOLOGY.md

 # Comparison to Europe

 The number of people incarcerated for each race may be calculated by multiplying the [incarceration rate per race](https://www.bjs.gov/content/pub/pdf/cpus10.pdf) by the [total national population of each race](https://www.census.gov/quickfacts/fact/table/US/PST045219).
-Note that the number of women incarcerated here excludes black and hispanic women, because they are already counted in the racial category.

 Numbers incarcerated in Europe may be found [here](https://en.wikipedia.org/wiki/List_of_countries_by_incarceration_rate).